-By showing the range of possible expansion decisions depending on the lower and upper bounds of players' surpluses, we demonstrated how many of the reasonable suboptimal transmission plans might be revealed and reasoned.
+By showing the range of possible expansion decisions depending on the lower and upper bounds of players' surpluses, we demonstrated how many of the reasonable suboptimal transmission plans might be revealed and justified.
 The question arises, what is the possible implementation and justification of the bilevel TEP approach for real-world projects?
-After a series of discussions, we came with the two following explanations of why the developed approach should be useful in reality:
+After a series of discussions, we came with the three following explanations of why the developed approach should be useful in reality:

-• First, the restriction of player's surpluses in energy cooperation reflects the sanctions approach, where an international entity may be willing to diversify its energy supply by limiting export from certain counterparts.
+- First, the restriction of player's surpluses in energy cooperation reflects the sanctions approach, where an international entity may be willing to diversify its energy supply by limiting export from certain counterparts.
 This issue is especially acute in natural gas supply.
-For example, the works [150], [151], [152], [153] highlighted the bargaining power imbalance in the Eurasian natural gas supply chain.
-The proposed bilevel TEP approach can be used to wisely select sanctions while minimizing the overall cost of a project.

-• Second, the revealed suboptimal transmission plans may reflect decentralized solutions of a bargaining process over the expansion project.
+For example, the works [126], [190]-[193] highlighted the bargaining power imbalance in the Eurasian natural gas supply chain.
+The proposed bilevel TEP approach can be used to wisely select sanctions while minimizing the overall cost of a project. - Second, the bilevel planning approach can be used by the World Bank and other funding institutions and agencies in the assessment of projects and negotiations.
+A preference could be given to projects with an acceptable level of coalitional stability.
+In other projects, a compromise between stability and economic efficiency could be found.
+A project that requires giving up many benefits to be coalitionally stable would be refused. - Third, the revealed suboptimal transmission plans may reflect decentralized solutions of a bargaining process over the expansion project.
 The idea of imposing limits on bilateral threats captures the psychological behavior of players, who may not be willing to participate if being not valuable enough in the coalition.
 Therefore, a different expansion plan may be agreed upon to take into account the expectations of all participants.

 The above justification for the suboptimal planning solutions is meaningful under the assumption that the players are somehow obliged to form the grand coalition.
 Then, it becomes possible to suggest a compromise between the economic efficiency of a transmission plan and the stability of cooperation.
-A suboptimal plan with a multi-bilateral equilibrium, such as the one depicted in Figure 5.3 (b), may be considered.
+A suboptimal plan with a multi-bilateral equilibrium, such as the one depicted in Figure 6.3 (b), may be considered.
 However, if acting rationally without additional obligations, the players may not necessarily form the grand coalition.
 A suboptimal expansion plan may not be incentive-compatible for certain players.
-In the mentioned example, the obtained allocation solutions for the cooperation on the suboptimal plan (the Shapley value, the Nucleolus, and the equal sharing point) belong to the modified Core, as shown in Figure 5.5 (d).
-But, all of these solutions fall out of the initial Core related to the optimal transmission plan, violating the coalitional rationality constraint (3.6) for systems B, C, and D. Thus, instead of approving the suboptimal transmission plan, these systems would form the subcoalition $\{B,C,D\}$ where they can achieve higher cost savings.
+In the mentioned example, the obtained allocation solutions for the cooperation on the suboptimal plan (the Shapley value, the Nucleolus, and the equal sharing point) belong to the modified Core, as shown in Figure 6.5 (d).
+But, all of these solutions fall out of the initial Core related to the optimal transmission plan, violating the coalitional rationality constraint (4.6) for systems B, C, and D. Thus, instead of approving the suboptimal transmission plan, these systems would form the subcoalition {B,C,D} where they can achieve higher cost savings.